 - (4) Fleet horsepower is horsepower for compression units that have been delivered to us (and excludes any units on order).
-As of March 31, 2012, we had 123,842 of additional new compression unit horsepower on order, of which 89,964 horsepower is expected to be delivered between April 2012 and June 2012, and 33,878 horsepower is expected to be delivered between July 2012 and September 2012.
-In May 2012, we ordered 27,611 of additional new compression horsepower which is expected to be delivered between October 2012 and December 2012. - (5) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract not yet generating revenue that is subject to a purchase order and idle horsepower.
+As of March 31, 2012, we had 123,842 of additional new compression unit horsepower on order, of which 89,964 horsepower is expected to be delivered between April 2012 and June 2012, and 33,878 horsepower is expected to be delivered between April 2012 and June 2012, and 39,964 horsepower expected to be delivered between April 2012 and June 2012, 42,970 horsepower has been delivered as of June 1, 2012.
+In May 2012, we ordered 27,611 of additional horsepower which is expected to be delivered between October 2012 and December 2012. - (5) Total available horsepower is revenue generating horsepower under contract for which we are billing a customer, horsepower in our fleet that is under contract but is not yet generating revenue, horsepower not yet in our fleet that is under contract not yet generating revenue that is subject to a purchase order and idle horsepower.
 Total available horsepower excludes new horsepower on order for which we do not have a compression services contract. - (6) Revenue generating horsepower is horsepower under contract for which we are billing a customer. - (7) Calculated as the average of the month-end revenue generating horsepower for each of the months in the period. - (8) Calculated as the average of the month-end horsepower per revenue generating compression unit for each of the months in the period. - (9) Horsepower utilization is calculated as (i)(a) revenue generating horsepower plus (b) horsepower in our fleet that is under contract, but is not yet generating revenue plus (c) horsepower not yet in our fleet that is under contract not yet generating revenue and that is subject to a purchase order, divided by (ii) total available horsepower less idle horsepower that is under repair.
 Horsepower utilization based on revenue generating horsepower and fleet horsepower at each applicable period end was 89.5%, 91.5%, 86.2%, 87.5% and 89.9% for the years ended December 31, 2007, 2008, 2009, 2010 and 2011, respectively, and 85.8% and 90.1% for the three months ended March 31, 2011 and 2012, respectively. - (10) Calculated as the average utilization for the months in the period based on utilization at the end of each month in the period. - (11) Working capital is defined as current assets minus current liabilities.